 We are temporarily offering a signing bonus for this position of $3,000.

-The Crisis Response Clinician will play a crucial role in helping to coordinate the behavioral health assessment and crisis response for those in psychiatric and substance-induced distress in San Francisco.
-The SCRT aims to avoid harm to the individual in crisis by intervening in person-centered and trauma-informed ways to avoid further escalation and attend to the immediate needs of the person in crisis.
+The Clinical Supervisor will play a crucial role in supervising behavioral health clinicians performing assessment and crisis response for those in psychiatric and substance-induced distress in San Francisco.
+The SCRT aims to avoid harm to the individual in crisis by intervening in person-centered and trauma-informed ways and attend to the immediate needs of the person in crisis.
 This will be done by treating each person in crisis with the utmost dignity and respect, as well as an active participant in their own de-escalation process and reestablishment of personal safety.
-The Clinician role will be a 12-hour shift, 1-2 days per week and/or as needed or an on-call basis.
-The Clinician is supervised by one of several Clinical Supervisors, who will also be available over the phone throughout all shifts worked by the Clinician.
+The Clinical Supervisor role will work in a 12-hour shift, three to four days per week.
+Clinical Supervisors will work as a team to ensure at least one is available over the phone throughout all shifts worked by the Behavioral Health Clinicians.
+Clinical supervisors also participate in the field to shadow and observe clinical work, as well as work in place of a clinician who is on vacation or unable to report for their shift.

 Education and Experience Required:

-Minimum two years of experience providing behavioral health services in a public health, community mental health, crisis services, or other setting serving people who are unhoused.
+At least 4 years providing behavioral health services in a public health, community mental health, crisis services, or other setting serving people who are unhoused.

 First Aid certified within 30 days of employment.